TIGRLab/TIGRSlurm-Docs/README.md

 Thus, if you allocate *too few* resources to your job, it may fail to work or may be slow.

-However, the reverse is also true; if you allocate *too many* resources the Slurm scheduler may believe that no machine in the cluster is capable of satisfying the job's its requirements, or else it may provide you with a highly restricted range of machines across which your job may run!
+However, the reverse is also true; if you allocate *too many* resources the Slurm scheduler may believe that no machine in the cluster is capable of satisfying the job's requirements, or else it may provide you with a highly restricted range of machines across which your job may run!

 For example, let's say you ask for the following resources: